vatfree/meteor-mongo-counter/README.md

 - Original `mrt:mongo-counter`,  use not clean name for count collection `awwx_mongo_counter` and not  maintained.
 - Fork `konecty:mongo-counter` - it too "Konecty" specified.
+- Fork `osv-mongo-counter`
+- Form `niklasdahlheimer-mongo-counter`

 ## Version

-It designed for using `Meteor >= 1.0.4`, for early version you can use `konecty:mongo-counter@0.0.2` that have similar API (but not later)
+It designed for using `Meteor >= 2.0.0`, for early version you can use `konecty:mongo-counter@0.0.2` that have similar API (but not later)

 ## API